Kidnapping of Wang Xing: Arrival in Thailand and loss of contact

-At about 9 p.m, January 2, 2025, Wang Xing departed from Shanghai Pudong International Airport, and arrived at Bangkok Suvarnabhumi Airport at around 2 a.m on January 3.
-At 3:40 am he boarded a grey Toyota Altis sedan purportedly provided by GMM Grammy to transport him to the opening ceremony.
+At about 9 p.m, January 2, 2025, Wang departed from Shanghai Pudong International Airport, and arrived at Bangkok Suvarnabhumi Airport at around 2 a.m on January 3.
+At 3:40 am he boarded a grey Toyota Altis sedan purposely provided by GMM Grammy to transport him to the opening ceremony.
 The car passed through Chai Nat province, Kamphaeng Phet province, before passing through Tak province's Mae Sot district at 10:34 am.
-Wang had been in communications with Jiajia throughout the journey and was sending her his location details.
-At about 11 am, contacts with Wang was lost with the last location shown to be at the Thai–Myanmar border.
+Wang had been in communication with Jiajia throughout the journey and was sending her his location details.
+At about 11 am, contact with Wang was lost with the last location shown to be at the Thai–Myanmar border.
 Subsequently, Wang was picked up by a grey Toyota Hilux Revo pickup truck.

 Subsequent police investigations later revealed that the Toyota Hilux Revo pickup truck was owned by a Thai citizen named Ravi.
 Ravi confessed to the police that he received instructions from a Karen militia soldier to pick Wang up from a supermarket in Mae Sot district.
 This truck however did not pass through the border checkpoint at the Thai-Myanmar Friendship Bridge.
 After being rescued, Wang in an interview stated that he originally thought that this trip was to use Thailand as a transit point to go to a third country for filming, and did not realize that he had entered Myanmar after crossing the Moei River.
 It was not until he was forcibly taken into another vehicle by armed personnel that he came to that realization.